Domestic Competition By-laws

 4. Where a name is not pre-printed on the scoresheet or on the electronic application, that player must print their full name on the scoresheet and register or present proof of registration to the Court Supervisor before taking the court.

-5. Unregistered players will be indicated on scoresheets by (EXP) beside a player’s name.
-They will also be highlighted in Yellow.
+5. Unregistered players will not appear on the scoresheet.
 Unregistered players will be refused entry to a game if adequate proof of registration is not furnished to the Court Supervisor before taking the court OR at the discretion of the Supervisor may be allowed to take the court upon signing a waiver and commitment to rectify registration by the following game.

 6. Unregistered ‘fill in’ players may be used in up to 3 games each.
 Representative players are prohibited from filling in with other teams under any circumstances and Play-off games can only involve eligible players who have qualified through an appropriate level of game splayed through the season